Dollar falls on expectations U.S. rates will stay low for longer

 The Canadian dollar advanced to a six-year high of C$1.2045 against the greenback, aided by a rise in oil prices.

-The yen fell against the British pound and the Antipodean currencies , after data showed Japan's economy contracted more than expected due to coronavirus infections. read more
+The yen fell against the British pound and the Antipodean currencies after data showed Japan’s economy contracted more than expected due to coronavirus infections.

 Some investors were already scaling back expectations for a Fed rate hike this year, and Kaplan’s comments gave traders even more incentive to sell the dollar.